fboender/multi-git-status/mgitstatus.1.md

 # DESCRIPTION

-**mgitstatus** shows uncommited, untracked and unpushed changes in multiple Git repositories.
+**mgitstatus** shows uncommitted, untracked and unpushed changes in multiple Git repositories.
 By default, **mgitstatus** scans two directories deep.
 This can be changed with the `-d` (`--depth`) option.
 If **DEPTH** is 0, the scan is infinitely deep.